Seneca-244200/BTP-Project/README.md

 ## Publication class module
 The publication class is a general encapsulation of any periodic publication.
+Publication inherits from Streamable.
 > Later by adding an author to the descendant of the **Publication** class we will encapsulate a **Book** for the system.

 ### Publication Attributes